Kumano Kodo Trail, Japan: A Complete Guide Answering All FAQs

 Can you camp along the trail?

-Free camping is prohibited on the trail due to it being a protected area.
+Free camping is prohibited on the trail because it is a protected area.
 There are a small handful of campsites (which may require reservations in advance) around the trail.

 Where and what do you eat?